2bibliotheques/2bibliotheques.github.io/resources.md

 ### Documentaries and Videos
 [The Fallen of World War II]( https://youtu.be/DwKPFT-RioU?si=69_ET6Jmyb7Y-AB9) – This is a remarkably striking video that puts the deadliest conflict in human history into perspective.

+[How the World Got to 8 billion](https://www.youtube.com/watch?v=hAkyxgqf5Ac) - The perspective through which our ancestors' world may be viewed that is provided by this video makes these 16 minutes well worth the time.

 [The Controversial Science of Nuclear Winter](https://youtu.be/KzpIsjgapAk?si=n8WDTNOjws8lOXlA)

 [A Night at the Garden](https://youtu.be/NC1MNGFHR58?si=crM_7cnsSfxQt1Wn)